Untitled-1

 Carpal Tunnel Syndrome

 Carpal tunnel syndrome (CTS) is a type of pinched nerve in the wrist.
 It is the most common compression neuropathy in the upper extremity.
 It results from increased pressure on the median nerve at the wrist, within the carpal tunnel.
-Symptoms such as numbness, tingling, weakness, and pain can result if the nerve is compressed or “pinched.”
+Symptoms such as numbness, tingling, weakness, and hand pain can result if the nerve is compressed or “pinched.”
 Numbness in the hand is often worse at night!

 What Causes Carpal Tunnel Syndrome?